-The Gratitude Britain research project encompasses the flagship research work of the Jubilee Centre as well as a number of other research and development work.
+The Gratitude Britain research project funded by the John Templeton Foundation, encompasses the flagship research work of the Jubilee Centre for Character and Virtues as well as a number of other research and development work.

 We aim to make the new Centre into a major international hub of interdisciplinary research into character, virtue and virtue education – research with both theoretical and practical applications.